wk8/csi-proxy/api/README.md

+# CSI proxy's API

+The CSI proxy's API is a versioned API.

-TODO wkpo explain the general idea, see slack with deep!
+# TODO wkpo